jerrylshen/LegendsOfRuneterra-AutoConcede/README.md

 If you like this, please give my repo a star
 Buy me a coffee:) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/jerrylshen)

+[LoRAutoConcede_AI_AND_PVP.ahk](https://github.com/jerrylshen/LegendsOfRuneterra-AutoConcede/blob/master/LoRAutoConcede_AI_AND_PVP.ahk) has both the AI and PvP integrated in one file.
+It will autoconcede AI 10 times, then autoconcede PvP 10 times.

 ## What It Does
 This should work on all display resolutions, as long as LoR is fullscreened.
 The order of sequence it clicks on: